dempe/blog/resources/posts/books-2023.md

 ## Footnotes

+[^1]: To be fair, this state would map to a number far beyond human comprehension, which is why neuroscience is a field.
-[^1]: In fact, this is precisely why Tolkien never published *The Silmarillion*. *The Silmarillion* takes place at the creation of the world.
+[^2]: In fact, this is precisely why Tolkien never published *The Silmarillion*. *The Silmarillion* takes place at the creation of the world.
 It details how things came to be.
-Tolkien right recognized that it was not at all suited for a general audience.
+Tolkien recognized that it was not at all suited for a general audience.
 It lacked "literary depth".
-[^2]: To be fair, this state would map to a number far beyond human comprehension, which is why neuroscience is a field.